opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 BallotMeasureContest
 --------------------

 A subclass of ``Contest`` for representing a ballot measure before the voters, including summary statements on each side.
+Inherits all of the required and optional properties of ``Contest``.

 con_statement
     **optional**
-    Specifies a statement in opposition to the ballot measure.
+    A statement in opposition to the ballot measure.
 It does not necessarily appear on the ballot (string).

 effect_of_abstain
     **optional**
     Specifies the effect abstaining from voting on the ballot measure, i.e., whether abstaining is considered a vote against it (string).

-full_text
+requirement
     **optional**
-    Specifies the full text of the ballot measure as it appears on the ballot (string).

-passage_threshold
-    **optional**
-    Specifies the threshold of votes the ballot measure needs in order to pass (string).
+    The threshold of votes the ballot measure needs in order to pass (string).
 The default is a simple majority, i.e., "50% plus one vote".
 Other common thresholds are "three-fifths" and "two-thirds".

 pro_statement
     **optional**
-    Specifies a statement in favor of the ballot measure.
+    A statement in favor of the ballot measure.
 It does not necessarily appear on the ballot (string).

-summary_text
+summary
     **optional**
-    Specifies a short summary of the ballot measure that is on the ballot, below the title, but above the text.
+    Short summary of the ballot measure that is on the ballot, below the title, but above the text.

+text
+    **optional**
+    The full text of the ballot measure as it appears on the ballot (string).

 classification
     **optional**
-    Enumerated among:

-    * ballot-measure: A catch-all for generic types of non-candidate-based contests.
-    * initiative: These are usually citizen-driven measures to be placed on the ballot.
-These could include both statutory changes and constitutional amendments.
-    * referendum: These could include measures to repeal existing acts of legislation, legislative referrals, and legislatively-referred state constitutional amendments.
-    * other: Anything that does not fall into the above categories.

-other_type
-    **optional**
-    Allows for cataloging a new type of ballot measure option, when type is specified as "other" (string).
+    Describes the origin and/or potential outcome of the ballot measure, e.g., "initiative statute", "legislative constitutional amendment" (string).

 Sample BallotMeasureContest